-Under Colorado law, the unlawful possession of a schedule II controlled substance, including Oxycontin, is a level 4 drug felony.
-Under CRS 18-18-403.5, the penalties for possession of Oxycontin without a prescription include from 6 to 12 months in prison and a fine of up to $100,000.
-However, if it is your first drug offense, you may be eligible for a diversion program to place you on probation instead of serving time in jail.
-Upon successful completion of a drug education and treatment program, you may be able to have your charges reduced to a misdemeanor.
+Under Colorado law, the unlawful possession of more than four grams of a schedule II controlled substance, including Oxycontin, is a level 4 drug felony.
+Under CRS 18-18-403.5, the penalties include from 6 to 12 months in prison and a fine of up to $100,000.

 Under Colorado law, the unlawful sale or possession for sale of a schedule II controlled substance, including Oxycontin, is a felony.
 Under CRS 18-18-405, the penalties for sale or distribution of Oxycontin depends on the amount of Oxycontin and any material, compound or mixture involved.

 |Amount of Oxycontin||Not more than 14 grams||More than 14 grams, but not more than 225 grams||More than 225 grams|

 |Drug Felony Level||Level 3 Drug Felony||Level 2 Drug Felony||Level 1 Drug Felony|

 |Prison Time||2 to 4 Years||4 to 8 Years||8 to 32 Years|

 |Fines||$2,000 to $500,000||$3,000 to $750,000||$5,000 to $1 million|

 It is also a level 1 drug felony to sell, dispense, or distribute any Oxycontin to a minor who is at least two years younger than you.